 LeFleur’s Bluff State Park was an urban oasis the family appreciated with fall weather and foliage at its peak.
 “The weather was perfect, the setting was charming, and I’m honestly just not sure how else to describe this all-American backdrop,” they said.

 Off-The-Beaten-Path Stuff in Jackson MS

 Love public art?
 The Days say you (and your camera) will love Jackson!
 “If you like to ‘do it for the gram’ (it’s okay, we’re eagerly raising our hands right along with ya), then don’t miss the multitude of Jackson murals!”
-Look for the Visit Jackson-curated Google Map to explore for yourself.
+Look for the Visit Jackson-created & curated Google Map to explore for yourself.